jbduncan/java-textualyser/README.md

 This is not a mature project.
 I am still learning how to best use Java practices to improve this program, so it is by no means guaranteed to be bug-free.

-License
+Licence
 ================

-Java Textualyser is distributed under the permissive MIT licence.
-Please see LICENCE.txt for more details.
+This software is distributed under the permissive MIT licence (see LICENCE.txt) and uses third party libraries distributed under their own terms (see LICENCE-3RD-PARTY.txt).